museifu666/museifu666.github.io/_posts/2020-07-14-rgbCTF-2020-Write-up.md

 ![tic-tac-toe-uwus](https://i.imgur.com/5SFcnS9.png)

-So, if we place `uwu` on the bottom middle square, the script's logic will prevent us from winning on the bottom row.
+So, if we place `uwu` on the bottom middle square, the script's logic will prevent us from winning on the bottom row rather than winning on the top row itself.
 See image:

 ![tic-tac-toe-winning-on-next-move](https://i.imgur.com/xiHeYUm.png)